 The Magdalena Valley dry forests are located between the Eastern and Central cordilleras of the Colombian Andes, along the dry inter-Andean valley formed by the Magdalena River, which flows north through the Andes to the Caribbean Sea.

 Magdalena Valley Dry Forests

-The average elevation of the dry forest region is 450 m (1,480 ft).
-The valley floor is flat, with fertile alluvial soils and large deposits of ash from the Huila and Puracé volcanoes.
-The dry Tatacoa Desert holds many vertebrate fossils dating from the Miocene era.
+The valley floor is flat, with fertile alluvial soils and large ash deposits from the Huila and Puracé volcanoes.
+As a result, the dry Tatacoa Desert holds many vertebrate fossils dating from the Miocene era.

-The Magdalena Valley dry forests are almost entirely surrounded by the Magdalena Valley montane forests ecoregion.
-At its northern end the dry valley merges into the Magdalena-Urabá moist forests.
+The Magdalena Valley dry forests are almost surrounded by the Magdalena Valley montane forests ecoregion.
+The dry valley merges into the Magdalena-Urabá moist forests at its northern end.

-Agriculture, and overgrazing, especially from introduced goats, has destroyed much of the original habitat.
-The World Wildlife Fund gives the ecoregion the status of "Critical/Endangered".
+Agriculture and overgrazing, especially from introduced goats, have destroyed much of the original habitat.
+As a result, the World Wildlife Fund gives the ecoregion the status of "Critical/Endangered."

 Map depicting the location of the Magdalena Valley dry forests (in purple)